NixOS/nix/doc/manual/src/glossary.md

   - [substituter]{#gloss-substituter}\
-    A *substituter* is an additional store from which Nix will copy a store path instead of building it.
+    A *substituter* is an additional store from which Nix will copy store objects it doesn't have.
 Nix will not copy a store path from a remote store unless one of the following is true:

     - the store object is signed by one of the `trusted-public-keys`